Euclid preparation. XLI. Galaxy power spectrum modelling in real space: Conclusions

-In the main section of this work we tested the relative performance of these two galaxy bias models, while in the next sections we determined the range of validity of the EFT model and tested the impact of fixing one or more parameters of the Eulerian bias expansion to some physically-motivated relations, in a way that allows us to break strong parameter degeneracies and better constrain the cosmological parameters.
-In all the cases we determined the range of validity of a given bias relation and scale cut by means of three different performance metrics, the goodness of fit, the figure of bias, and the figure of merit.
-The last two metrics are computed on the $\curly{h,\omegac}$ combination, in order to quantify how accurate and precise the model is in terms of these two parameters.
+In the main section of this work, we present tests of the relative performance of these two galaxy bias models, while in the subsequent sections we show how we determined the range of validity of the EFT model and tested the impact of fixing one or more parameters of the Eulerian bias expansion to some physically motivated relations in a way that allows us to break strong parameter degeneracies and better constrain the cosmological parameters.
+In all cases, we determined the range of validity of a given bias relation and scale cut by means of three different performance metrics: the goodness of fit, the figure of bias, and the figure of merit.
+The latter two metrics are computed on the $\curly{h,\omegac}$ combination in order to quantify the accuracy and precision of the model in terms of these two parameters.